medined/perl-5-by-example/perl_5_by_example/modules.md

     <TD bgColor=lightpink>Always use the <TT>strict</TT> pragma in your
       scripts.
 It will take a little longer to declare everything, but the time saved in debugging will more than make up for it.</TD></TR></TBODY></TABLE>

-<H2><A name="The Standard Modules">The Standard Modules</A></H2>Table 15.2 lists
+## The Standard Modules

-the modules that should come with all distributions of Perl.
+Table 15.2 lists the modules that should come with all distributions of Perl.
 Some of these modules are not portable across all operating systems, however.
 The descriptions for the modules mention the incompatibility if I know about it.
 <P>